Coxeter interchange graphs: Characterizing score sequences

 points in total.
 That is, $\cT'$ has score sequence ${\bf s}$, as desired. \end{proof}

 \begin{lemma} Let ${\bf s} \in \Z^n$ be such that ${\bf s} \preceq {\bf w}_n$.
 Then ${\bf s}\in\score(D_n)$. \end{lemma}

-\begin{proof} By \eqref{E_wins}, ${\bf s}\in \win(A_{n-1})$.
-That is, ${\bf s}$ is attainable as a {\it win} sequence of a classical (type $A_{n-1}$) tournament $T$.
-We note that, in particular, the majorization condition implies that sequence ${\bf s}$ is non-negative.
-We can construct a $D_n$-tournament $\cT$ with {\it score} sequence ${\bf s}$ by setting all $w_{ij}^+=1$ in $\cT$ and each $w_{ij}^-=1$ in $\cT$ if and only if $w_{ij}=1$ in $T$.
-That is, all collaborative games are won in $\cT$ and the result of competitive games in $\cT$ are the same as in $T$. \end{proof}
+\begin{proof} First we note that ${\bf s}$ is attainable as a {\it win} sequence of a classical (type $A_{n-1}$) tournament $T$.
+We can construct a $D_n$-tournament $\cT$ with {\it score} sequence ${\bf s}$ by setting all $w_{ij}^+=1$ in $\cT$, and setting $w_{ij}^-=1$ in $\cT$ if and only if $w_{ij}=1$ in $T$, for $i > j$.
+That is, all collaborative games are won in $\cT$ and the results of competitive games in $\cT$ are the same as in $T$. \end{proof}

 \begin{lemma} If ${\bf s} \in \Z^n$ and ${\bf s} \preceq {\bf s}_{C_n} = {\bf w}_n + {\bf 1}_n$, then ${\bf s} \in \score(C_n)$. \end{lemma}

 \begin{proof} The conditions imply ${\bf s} - {\bf 1}_n \preceq {\bf w}_n$.
 By \cref{L_construction_Dfinal}, we can construct a $D_n$-tournament with score sequence ${\bf s} - {\bf 1}_n$.
 Adding a solitaire loop game win to every player yields a $C_n$-tournament with score sequence ${\bf s}$. \end{proof}